SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 }
 ```

-## Error Event
+## Error Event `data`

 An event with the name `ERROR` must be sent when an error, either fatal or not, has been encountered:

 - A fatal error makes playback fail without the possibility to recover, either when playback is started or during playback (e.g. following a network failure).
-- A non-fatal error (warning) informs about potential issues that occur in the background, e.g. bitrates that do not match what is advertised and that could lead to unexpected stalls.
+- A non-fatal error (warning) informs about potential issues that occur behind the scenes and might affect the playback experience negatively.

 > [!IMPORTANT]
 > A fatal `ERROR` at startup must always be preceded by a `START` event.